iamngoni/gitwhisper/README.md

 - Git installed and available in your PATH

 ## Conventional Commit Format
-Git Whisper generates commit messages following the **conventional commit format** with emojis: `fix: 🐛Fix login validation`
+Git Whisper generates commit messages following the **conventional commit format** with emojis: `fix: 🐛 Fix login validation`

 ### With Prefix
 If a prefix (e.g., a ticket number or task ID) is provided, Git Whisper intelligently formats it based on the number of commit messages: